Rasoul77/promts/README.md

 * **rasoul\_common\_pkg**
   This package implements a set of fucntions and classes being used by other packages.

-## Run demo
+### Runing demos
 There are two demo codes,
 * **DemoPROMTSAstar.cpp;**
 * **DemoPROMTSDLS.cpp**

-that you can find in th following path
+that you can find in the following path

 `rasoul_promts_pkg/demo/`